-Highlights of EXCO's activities in 2019
+Highlights of EXCO's activities in 2020

-The EXCO assists the Board to enhance the business strategies and strengthen core competencies of DBS.
-The EXCO meets frequently (12 meetings in 2019) and is able to offer greater responsiveness in the decisionmaking process of DBS.

-In addition to its quarterly review of weak credit cases, matters discussed at the EXCO meetings in 2019 include (i) the key considerations and implications of transitioning to quarterly dividends and bringing forward our AGM; (ii) our first standalone Sustainability Report 2018, and our approach to coal financing; (iii) implications of macro-economic issues on our franchise; (iv) our regional data centre strategy; (v) renewal of the credit programmes in Singapore and Hong Kong for SMEs; and (vi) various acquisition and investment opportunities.
+- The EXCO assists the Board to enhance the business strategies and strengthen core competencies of DBS.
+The EXCO meets frequently (14 meetings in 2020) and is able to offer greater responsiveness in the decision-making process of DBS. - In addition to its quarterly review of weak credit cases, matters discussed at the EXCO meetings in 2020 included (i) impact of Covid-19 pandemic on our 2020 financials and action plans; (ii) impact on our business arising from the US' response to Hong Kong's new national security law; (iii) capital distribution and changes to dividends in light of regulatory measures; (iv) update on DBS' business in the current climate and the taskforces which had been set up to look into the long-term consequences of the post-Covid new normal, and business opportunities that may come out of this crisis; and (v) various acquisition and investment opportunities including the amalgamation of LVB with DBS Bank India Limited.